What Is Probate?

 What Goes Through Probate?

-Many assets transfer outside probate—for example, a bank account with a "transfer-on-death" (TOD) designation.
-If you name a transfer-on-death beneficiary, they receive the bank account upon your death.
+Many assets transfer outside probate.
+A bank account with a "payable on death" or "transfer-on-death" (TOD) designation is one example.
+If you name a transfer-on-death beneficiary, they receive the bank account upon death.
 Therefore, it does not go through probate.
-Similarly, life insurance benefits go directly to your named beneficiaries, so they are not part of your estate.

 - Bank and investment accounts with transfer-on-death beneficiaries